by WEX Benefits

-“Congress … they’re very poor marketers,” said Bill Stuart, who is the director of strategy and compliance at Benefit Strategies.
+“Congress … they’re very poor marketers,” said Bill Stuart, who is now the director of planning and business analysis at Voya.
 “You would not call it a high-deductible health plan.
 You’d call it a low-premium plan.
 You’d call it an HSA-qualified plan.
 A tax-savings plan.
 You wouldn’t call it a high-deductible health plan.”

 Stuart joined us on our most recent episode of Benefits Buzz to break down some common myths about HDHPs/HSA-eligible health plans.
 Watch the episode below, or keep reading to learn three myths he outlined regarding these plans.

 Myth #1: HSA deductibles are so high.